mums2/mums2/README.md

 `filter_mispicked_ions_parameters()`, `filter_group_parameters()`,
 `filter_cv_parameters()`, and `filter_insource_ions_parameters()`.
 Each
 one of these paramter functions have identical parameters to that of the mpactr function.
-Once we have preprocessed all of our data (filtered added a ms2 spectra, and have converted our mpactr (or mpactr filtered object) to a massdataset using `convert_mpactr_object_to_mass_data_set()`), we can annotate ms2 spectra given a reference database.
-Using supporting functions for “tidymass” we were able to created a simplistic function to allow users to annotate their data.
+Following this, we can match ms2 data to our corresponding ms1 peaks using the `ms2_ms1_compare()` function.
+This fuction will take your mpact object and ms2 files (.mgf/mzml/mxzml, but we HIGHLY recommend the use of .mgf files for there smaller memory footprint) as input, read the ms2 files, and match them to the ms1 peaks using the mass-charge ratio (mz) and retention time (rt) (It also allows you to control the mz and rt tolerance).
+Afer your match your ms2 data, you can annotate a ms2 spectra given a reference database.
+Using the `read_msp()` function, we were able to create another simplistic function to allow users to annotate their data.
 This will give user an idea about the compounds or metabolites inside of their spectra.
 To support scoring/distance calculations or spectra similarity, we have implemeted a `dist_ms2()` function.
 This function uses two methods to score spectra, GNPS (Global Natural Products Social Molecular Networking) or Spectral Entropy.
 GNPS uses a cosine scoring algorith to calculate the similarity between two spectra [Cosine Score Paper](https://doi.org/10.1016/1044-0305(94)87009-8).
 In order to ensure a user could run through our pipeline in a resonable amount of time, we modified the algorithm to make it much more efficent than that of gnps.